public class InvokeActionEventListener extends DefaultPhaseListener implements SystemEventListener

 been used in JSF 2.0 and 2.1.

-This event is not only supported on
+This event is supported on any

 UICommand components.
 This thus also provides the possibility to invoke multiple action listeners on a single